 Other directives allocate GPU memory, copy data to/from GPUs, specify data to remain on the GPU, combine or split loops and other code sections, and generally provide hints for optimal work distribution management, and more.

 The OpenACC project is very active, and the specifications and tools are changing fairly rapidly.
 This has been true throughout the lifetime of this project.
 Indeed, one of its major challenges has been using OpenACC in the midst of its development.
-The talented people at PGI were instrumental in addressing issues that arose in one of the very first uses of OpenACC for a large commercial software package.
+The talented people at PGI, now part of NVIDIA, were instrumental in addressing issues that arose in one of the very first uses of OpenACC for a large commercial software package.

 Application Example: ROA Spectrum of Aeroplysinin-1